bkshepherd/DaisySeedProjects/Hardware/GuitarPedal125b/docs/README.md

 2. Go to the [Parts Manager Page](https://jlcpcb.com/user-center/smtPrivateLibrary/).
 3. Click on Order Parts ![Processed Gerbers](images/JLCPCB-OrderParts.png)
 4. There are two options for ordering parts JLCPCB Parts and Global Parts Sourcing.
 I always try to use JLCPCB Parts ordering first, but sometimes you have to use Global Parts Sourcing.
 5. First try looking in JLCPCB Parts and search using the above JLCPCB Part #s.
 If you can order it there, great, do so.
-You'll need to order at least 5 of each part.
 6. If you can't find it there (sometimes the prices are crazy high, or the min quantity is a huge number), then try Global Parts Sourcing.
 7. Search for the part by name in Global Part Sourcing.
 5. Find a supplier that lets you order a small quantity and double check the part name to make sure it's the right part.